Econundrums/NFL-Arrests-Database/README.md

 # Text Mining and Prediction: Naive Bayes Edition

-Next we need to classify each remaining player within the database as either guilty or not guilty -- i.e. a value of 1 in the GUILTY column if guilty and 0 otherwise.
+Next I need to classify each remaining player within the database as either guilty or not guilty -- i.e. a value of 1 in the GUILTY column if guilty and 0 otherwise.

 I *could* just go through each row and categorize each row a 1 or a 0 based on the description in the OUTCOME column, but that would take too long.
-I also don't want to.
-Instead, we'll use a homemade Naive Bayes R script to mine the text in the OUTCOME column and then predict whether or not to classify each player as guilty or not guilty.
+Instead, I'll use a homemade Naive Bayes R script to mine the text in the OUTCOME column and then predict whether or not to classify each player as guilty or not guilty.

 If you want to learn the theory behind Naive Bayes (NB) combined with Bag-of-Words (BoW) as a method of text classification, there are plenty of references out there, but I found that I thought were most useful were [here](https://www.youtube.com/watch?v=EGKeC2S44Rs) (for learning how to do it by hand), [here](https://web.stanford.edu/~jurafsky/slp3/slides/7_Sent.pdf) (as an overview of sentiment analysis), and [here](https://nlp.stanford.edu/IR-book/html/htmledition/the-bernoulli-model-1.html) (more into the weeds.
-You **will** have to read this reference to fully understand my code because the pseudo-code outlined within the link is ~90% of how my code is structured).

-We will (unfortunately) have to manually label some of the rows with either a 0 or a 1 so that the algorithm can train on said rows and use the results to make predictions on the rest of the dataset.
+About ~90% of how my code is structured is based on the information contained within this link).

 ## Training and Testing the NB Algorithm

-I manually labeled the first 100 rows in the Excel version of the NFL Database in order to train and test the accuracy of my algorithm.
-Below is my actual User Defined Function (UDF) for the NB algorithm.
+First, I will (unfortunately) have to manually label some of the rows with either a 0 or a 1 so that the algorithm can train on said rows and use the results to make predictions on the rest of the dataset.
+Thus, I manually labeled in Excel the first 100 rows in the Excel of the NFL Database.

+Now for the actual code -- below is my homemade version of the Bernoulli NB algorithm.

 ```R